Abdulkadir19997/Auto-Inpaint-Anything-WebAPP/README.md

 It was inspired by [Auto-LaMa](https://github.com/andy971022/auto-lama#readme).

-Unlike Auto-Lama, it differs in:
+Unlike Inpaint Anything, it differs in:
 1. Use the object instance segmentation model [MaskDINO](https://github.com/IDEA-Research/MaskDINO) instead of the object detection model [DETR](https://github.com/facebookresearch/detr).
 1. Use [LaMa with refiner](https://github.com/geomagical/lama-with-refiner) for better results.
 ## simple demo with [gradio](https://github.com/gradio-app/gradio)